turingschool/curriculum-site/module2/lessons/js_event_listeners.md

 * What event do you want to be "listening" for?
 What element does that event need to happen on?
 * What do you want to happen when the event occurs on the specified element?
 What will you name the function that holds that code?

 Hm, usually we just use `document.querySelector()` to grab the element we want to add the eventListener to.
 But the boxes are being dynamically added to the DOM when the user clicks the Add Box button.
-We can't grab them using document.querySelector() because they don't exist when the files load.
+We can't grab them using `document.querySelector()` because they don't exist yet when the files load.
 We'll have to use a workaround approach that leverages the `event.target`.

 What we can do is write code that says:
-1. "Listen" to the entire <section> that the boxes live in for a "click"...
+1. "Listen" for a "click" within the entire <section> that the boxes live in...
 1. When a click happens within that section, figure out which box was clicked on...
 1. Turn that box purple by adding the "purple" class that's already styled in the CSS file

 <section class="dropdown">
-### Step 1: "Listen" to the entire section that the boxes live in for a "click"
+### Step 1: "Listen" for a "click" within the entire section that the boxes live in

 - Query the <section> and save to a variable
 - Add eventListener to the <section> which will listen for a "click" and invoke a changeColor function
-- Build the changeColor function skeleton
+- Build the changeColor function skeleton (we'll add the functionality in step 2)
 </section>

 <section class="dropdown">